 One solution to this problem is to stop, or QUENCH the reaction by adjusting experimental conditions.
-For example, many reactions show a strong dependence on pH and are quenched by adding a strong acid or a strong base.
-Figure 13.7 shows a typical example for the enzymatic analysis of p-nitrophenylphosphate, which uses the enzyme wheat germ acid phosphatase to hydrolyze the analyte to p-nitrophenol.
+For example, many reactions show a strong pH dependency, and may be quenched by adding a strong acid or a strong base.
+Figure 13.7 shows a typical example for the enzymatic analysis of p-nitrophenylphosphate using the enzyme wheat germ acid phosphatase to hydrolyze the analyte to p-nitrophenol.
 The reaction has a maximum rate at a pH of 5.
 Increasing the pH by adding NaOH quenches the reaction and converts the colorless p-nitrophenol to the yellow-colored p-nitrophenolate, which absorbs at 405 nm.